etlbox/etlbox.website/doks_v1.8/content/docs/transformations/filter.md

 }
 ```

-### Using predicates when linking
+## Using Predicates When Linking

-You can achieve the same filtering behavior without using the `FilterTransformation`, by applying predicates when linking components:
+Instead of using a dedicated `FilterTransformation`, you can apply filtering directly when linking components:

+### Example – Basic Predicate Filtering

 ```csharp
 var source = new MemorySource<MyRow>();